victorhqc/electronjs-with-rust-performance/README.md

 Native Add-Ons.
 And as a small bonus, the second application has a mode to run the same queries but in a concurrent mode, so it uses all the available processors of the machine.

+The data is gotten by doing the same exact querying 10 times in all different applications & variants and using `performance.now()` to get the number of milliseconds it takes to complete the request.

 ### Searching movies by person's name

 ![Movies with "brad"](./svg/movies-with-brad.svg)